 Gosh.
 That is really weird that the cow never came into milk.
 That does happen--we have had a couple of goats in the past that never made milk.
 Are you going to rebreed her, or send those "no-milk" genetics to the freezer?

-Wife to the Greatest Husband Ever, Mother of Three Awesome Daughters, Mother-in-Law to Two Amazing Sons-in-Law, The Most Precious Grandsons and Granddaughters Ever, Rancher/"Zoo-Keeper" of Hereford Cattle, Angora Goats, Remuda of Horses, Two Border Collies, One Mini-Aussie, A Duke's Mixture of Chickens, Four Ducks (Rouen), a 1/2 mini-Jersey/1/2 Hereford heifer (Mrs. Seven-chins Snootsbury), and One Sweet Mini-Jersey named Katy Kow!
+Wife to the Greatest Husband Ever, Mother of Three Awesome Daughters, Mother-in-Law to Three Amazing Sons-in-Law, The Most Precious Grandsons and Granddaughters Ever, Rancher/"Zoo-Keeper" of Hereford Cattle, Angora Goats, Remuda of Horses, Two Border Collies, One Mini-Aussie, A Duke's Mixture of Chickens, Four Ducks (Rouen), and One Sweet Mini-Jersey named Katy Kow!

 claytonpaul: A bull was put on her herd Late Last May so she was expected to be due between May1 and August.
 They quoted me August so I wouldn't be disappointing by a late arrival.